roberthart56/SCFAB/SC_lab/Projects/rotating_saddle/README.md

  **Jan 21, 2021**

 Plot all four datasets together.
 Aidan will do this in his way, but I wanted to learn enough python plotting to make similar plots.
 Below is a plot in which the low lifetime points are white, and longer lifetime black.
+This is done by normalizing and taking 1-value.
+There should be a better way of doing this!
+We can explore options.

 ![pic](./Measurements/Plotting/plot.png)